eturino/UMM-MAC-PathfinderWotR/README.md

 # UnityModManager changed files for Pathfinder Wrath of the Righteous version 1.1 for MacOS

+## NOT MAINTAINED

+**I am not able to continue with the updates of this repo**.
+If anyone wants to keep this alive I'll gladly transfer the repo.

+## Intro

 Repo and instructions in <https://github.com/eturino/UMM-MAC-PathfinderWotR>

 We get this files by applying the Assembly option in Windows.
 This was done with the following versions